 Areas of Research

-Religion and Modernity: secularization and religious authority; social forms and processes of innovation; institutionalization and (de-)institutionalization
+Religion and Modernity: religious authority and religious social forms; processes of institutionalization and differentiation

 January 2021 - March 2021: Academic Councilor